Eslavic/Learning-Web-Development/FreeCodeCamp/01_HTML_Tutorial_Basics/notes.md

 ### **Basic Structure**

 - **`<!DOCTYPE html>`**: Declares the document type as HTML5, all HTML files have to start with this **tag**.

+## Page Language Attribute

+- **`lang="en"`**: This tells the browser that the content of your page is in English, It helps with accessibility (like for screen readers), and improves SEO.
 - **`<html>`**: Root element of the HTML document.
 - **`<body>`**: Contains all the visible content of the webpage.
 - **`<head>`**: Contains metadata, styles, and links to external resources.